 Nonetheless, the scriptures do not indicate how or what the Holy Ghost actually “feels like” inside the body, only that it occurs.
 As before the evidence can be manifested by various signs (Exodus 31:3) (Exodus 35:31) (Mark 16:16-18) and (1 Corinthians 12:6-11).

-The scriptures state that the Holy Ghost is a gift, NOT a mandated speaking in tongue experience as many claim.
-Both Paul and Jesus tell us what some of the signs of the Spirit were, where these spiritual gifts came from and how they are dispersed.
+The scriptures state that the Holy Ghost is a gift, NOT a mandated speaking-in-tongue experience as many claim.
+Both Paul and Jesus tell us what some of the signs of the Spirit were, where these spiritual gifts came from, and how they are dispersed.
 Neither indicated that tongues come before any other gift manifestation.
-In fact tongues (various languages) are not listed first in any of the scriptures (1 Corinthians12:1-11, Mark 16:15-18).
-This does not mean that tongues are not important, but that other gifts were just as equally important, and that prophesy was actually more desirable than tongues.
+In fact, tongues (various languages) are not listed first in any of the scriptures (1 Corinthians12:1-11, Mark 16:15-18).
+This does not mean that tongues are not important, but that other gifts were just as equally important, and that prophecy was actually more desirable than tongues.
 (1 Corinthians chp.14)

 The “you shall receive” found in the word of God (Acts 2:38) is a promise, NOT a potential opportunity.